fleetdm/fleet/handbook/community.md

 ## Fleet Community

-As an open-core company, Fleet endeavors build a community of engaged users, customers, and contributors.
+As an open-core company, Fleet endeavors to build a community of engaged users, customers, and contributors.

 ### Community Contributions (Pull Requests)

 The top priority when community members contribute PRs is to help the person feel engaged with Fleet.
-This means acknowledging the contribution quickly (within 1 business day), and driving to a resolution (close/merge).
+This means acknowledging the contribution quickly (within 1 business day), and driving to a resolution (close/merge) as soon as possible (may take longer than 1 business day).

 #### Process